Ed-Cupaioli-LLC/john-bauters/_posts/2023-09-01-emeryville-updates-on-community-safety-housing-transportation-and-the-environment.md

 ![](/img/amc-1.jpeg){: width="365" height="370"}

-The fight resulted in the accidental discharge of a firearm that fortunately did not hurt anyone, but also, one young woman sustained a stab wound.
-I am happy to report she was treated and released and will physically recover.
-While no other injuries were reported that required medical assistance and no property damage was reported, acts of violence **​​**have no place in our community.&nbsp;[Police have identified a suspect in the stabbing and are asking for the community's help in locating this person](https://nixle.us/EPHAZ?_ga=2.225992922.1367269448.1693423322-1300592989.1690217964).
+The fight resulted in the accidental discharge of a firearm that fortunately did not hurt anyone, but one young woman did sustain a stab wound.
+I am happy to report she was treated, released, and will physically recover.
+While no other injuries were reported that required medical assistance and no property damage was reported, acts of violence **​​**have no place in our community.&nbsp;[Police have identified this person as a suspect in the stabbing and are asking for the community's help in locating them](https://nixle.us/EPHAZ?_ga=2.225992922.1367269448.1693423322-1300592989.1690217964).
 If you have any information, please contact the Emeryville Police Department at (510) 596-3700 or email [investigations@emeryville.org](mailto:investigations@emeryville.org).

-I would like to thank the men and women of the Emeryville Police Department, as well as the officers from our partner agencies, who professionally dispersed the crowd without further incident.&nbsp;
+I would like to thank the men and women of the Emeryville Police Department, as well as the responding officers from our neighboring partner agencies, who professionally dispersed the crowd without further incident.&nbsp;

 When something like this happens in our community, there are a lot of questions about why this happened and how we can prevent it from happening again.
 I have spent most of this past week working on those issues.
 I am extremely grateful to Vice Mayor Courtney Welch, who has worked alongside me all week in our response and next steps after this event.
 Together, we have had critical discussions with city leadership, members of our Police Department, the management team at Bay Street, Assemblymember Mia Bonta, Emeryville residents, businesses, and other local, regional and state community stakeholders and leaders.